bsngardner/pozole/README.md

 included things like using just chicken broth as a stock and experiments with different seasonings.

-The big breakthrough was using a smoked turkey carcass to make the stock.
+The big breakthrough was using a smoked turkey carcass (after thanksgiving, most of the meat gone) to make the stock.
 He also relied on the local mexican market for roasted green chiles until he started doing it himself.
 Later he experimented with different chiles to test their heat level.
 He found that using different peppers did not drastically change the flavor of the green chile sauce (some have slightly different aftertastes), but some, like pasilla peppers, were much more consistent in spice level.